triggr/hubot-reviewer-queue/README.md

 * install this npm package to your hubot repo
     * `npm i --save hubot-reviewer-queue`
 * add `"hubot-reviewer-queue"` to your `external-scripts.json`
-* set the following env vars on heroku
+* set the following env vars
   <table>
       <tr>
           <th>`HUBOT_GITHUB_TOKEN`</th>